leoheck/mangoh-red/README.md

-# mangoh_red
+# MangOH Red

-[MangOH Red](https://mangoh.io/mangoh-red-resources) project ported to Kicad
+[MangOH Red](https://mangoh.io/mangoh-red-resources) board was build using Mentor DxDesigner for schematics and Pantheon PCB for layouts.
+This project aims to build a version using the GREAT Kicad.

-It is a work in progress.
+This project is a work in progress.

+Current status
+- [x] Schematics
+- [ ] Footprint associations
+- [ ] 3D Parts associations
+- [ ] Layout

+Feel free to help me with a PR :)